MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-scan-networks-and-content.md

 > If you do not have this version of the client and scanner installed, review the [tutorial prerequisites](#tutorial-prerequisites) and then go straight to [Define and run your content scan job](#define-and-run-your-content-scan-job).

-**Time required:** You can finish this configuration in 15 minutes.
+**Time required**: You can finish this configuration in 15 minutes.

 ## Tutorial prerequisites